Skip to content

 Were there any limitations to the study?

 Assessing a developmental triage tool in the real world is challenging.
-This study design was therefore retrospective observational.
+This study design was, therefore, retrospective observational.
 The biggest limitation, therefore, was navigating the problem of missing data.
-Of the patients eligible to be included in the study, a significant proportion (67.2%) had incomplete pre-hospital data leading to a high risk of information bias.
-Whilst this was mitigated somewhat using multiple imputation, the paucity of pre-hospital data cannot be ignored.
+Of the patients eligible to be included in the study, a significant proportion (67.2%) had incomplete pre-hospital data, leading to a high risk of information bias.
+Whilst this was mitigated somewhat using multiple imputations, the lack of pre-hospital data cannot be ignored.

 Discussion

-The headline message from the authors is that the new paediatric SPTT tool and adult MPTT-24 tool are the most accurate of the tools studied at predicting the need for life-saving interventions, as well as major injury and mortality in children.
-Whilst this is a retrospective study, Vassallo et al manage to demonstrate stark differences between different triage tools, making a very strong argument for the adoption of the SPTT.
+The authors’ headline message is that the new paediatric SPTT tool and adult MPTT-24 tool are the most accurate tools for predicting the need for life-saving interventions, major injury, and mortality in children.
+While this is a retrospective study, Vassallo et al. demonstrate stark differences between different triage tools, making a strong argument for adopting the SPTT.

-As described by the authors, a triage tool needs to be rapid, reliable, and reproducible irrespective of who performs it.
+As described by the authors, a triage tool needs to be rapid, reliable, and reproducible, irrespective of who performs it.
 Is SPTT rapid?
 The completion time isn’t included in Vassallo’s article, so we cannot comment.
 Is it reliable?
-This is seen as an assessment of its performance, i.e. the ability to correctly identify those in need of life-saving interventions, whilst minimising under-triage.
-The authors have shown that not only is SPTT reliable, but it is also more reliable than the traditional PTT and JumpSTART tools.
+This is seen as assessing its performance, i.e., correctly identifying those needing life-saving interventions whilst minimising under-triage.
+The authors have shown that SPTT is not only reliable but also more reliable than the traditional PTT and JumpSTART tools.
 And is SPTT reproducible?
-Reproducibility wasn’t described in Vassallo’s article so again we cannot comment.
+Reproducibility wasn’t described in Vassallo’s article, so again, we cannot comment.

-Whilst the SPTT holds the highest specificity, it is also the most complicated tool to use.
+While the SPTT holds the highest specificity, it is also the most complicated tool.
 It incorporates five different age brackets, each with different physiological variables.
-This complexity may make it impractical to use, particularly in the prehospital setting.
-Vassallo’s team suggest using a single tool for both adults and children involved in a major incident to reduce complexity and therefore reduce cognitive load and improve bandwidth.
+This complexity may make using it impractical, particularly in the prehospital setting.
+Vassallo’s team suggest using a single tool for adults and children involved in a major incident to reduce complexity and, therefore, reduce cognitive load and improve bandwidth.
 This would mean compromising sensitivity and over-triage.
-PERUKI are currently conducting a DELPHI consensus survey into the components of an optimal paediatric major incident triage tool.
-Perhaps this will shine a light on characteristics of the idea major incident triage tool for children?
+PERUKI is conducting a DELPHI consensus survey into the components of an optimal paediatric major incident triage tool.
+Perhaps this will illuminate the characteristics of a major incident triage tool for children.

 Authors